Join NYPBS

 This year’s fees

 It’s important to us that no one is limited from taking part in NYPBS activity due to financial means.
-There is a cost attached to our Ensembles programme, however are able to heavily subsidise this thanks to support from funders including Creative Scotland.
+There is a cost attached to our Ensembles programme, however we are able to subsidise this thanks to support from funders including Creative Scotland.

 As well as a tiered bursary system we want to be as flexible as we can with payments and offer the instalment options spread across five payments.